jidongbsu/cs452-device-driver-2/README.md

 ## Accessing the Status and Data Registers

-The book chapter describes:"on x86, the *in* and *out* instructions can be used to communicate with devices".
+The textbook chapter describes:"on x86, the *in* and *out* instructions can be used to communicate with devices".
 Indeed, in this assignment, we will use the *in* instruction to inquire the status of our device - which in this assignment, means the keyboard, and we will use the *out* instruction to send our command to the device.

 Your *lincoln_kbd_write*() therefore should have the following logic: